madrilene/eleventy-excellent/src/pages/about.md

 This starter uses modern CSS, fluid type & space, flexible Layouts and Progressive Enhancement, wrapped in a basic template.

-Based on the CSS boilerplate by Andy Bell and inspired by Andy's talk **'Be the browser’s mentor, not its micromanager'**.
+It is built around the CSS boilerplate by Andy Bell and inspired by Andy's talk **'Be the browser’s mentor, not its micromanager'**.

 If you want to know exactly how it all works, [read this article on piccalil.li](https://piccalil.li/blog/a-css-project-boilerplate/).